 M.Y.
 Senior High Sunday school

 For mature 8th graders and up.
-The class is taught primarily by Bobbie with help from members of the congregation.
+The class is taught primarily by Barb Olson with help from members of the congregation.
 Confirmation at Messiah is a 16-month experience of learning and doing.
 Class stretches from Lent through to Pentecost of the following year.
 From Lent through Epiphany students are in Sunday school and youth night together.
 Class content includes: sacraments, Scripture, creeds, nature of Christ, prayer book, church history, spiritual gifts, and Messiah ministries.
 Confirmants spend the Lent and Easter seasons in ministry internships, as they explore their spiritual gifts.
-Confirmation is in May.
+Confirmation is in June.

 Our midweek program on Wednesday’s from 6:30-8 p.m., where students grades six through 12 come to learn and discuss topics that effect their lives.
 Topics we have covered include music, trusting God, godly leadership, social justice, relationships & sex, and body image.
 We engage in worship with our Youth Band twice a month.
 Our students love active learning, we incorporate a lot of games and skits into our time together.
 This is also a place where students get to connect with their friends and leaders in small groups.

 Events may include: Monster Lock-In, Fat Tuesday Pancake Supper, All Saints Festival and Retreat, Mission’s Dinner, Graduation Celebration, Youth and Family Fall Retreat, Guys night/Girls Night.
 Thanks to all those who pray, chaperone, transport, feed, and help in any way with our special events.